 Tracking your progress

-Even if you’re only running for fun, it’s still worthwhile to be able to see your stats at the end, whether it’s your running route, heart rate, number of steps and active minutes, or all of the above.
+Even if you’re only running for fun, it’s still worthwhile to be able to see your stats at the end, like running route, heart rate, number of steps, active minutes, or all the above.
 And there are a variety of devices that can help you do that.

 Smartwatches and fitness trackers

-What should you look for?
-Ideally, find one with built-in GPS.
-This means that you can pop out for a run without bringing your smartphone with you and the device will track your route, then sync with the app when you get home.
+With built-in GPS on a smartwatch or fitness tracker, you can pop out for a run without bringing your smartphone with you.
+The device will still track your route, then sync with the app when you get home.
 If the device has connected GPS, that means it can still track your route, but only when you bring your phone with you.
-Built-in GPS, however, is a really valuable feature for runners.
+Built-in GPS is a valuable feature for runners who want to reduce weight by leaving the phone at home and want to keep track of what paths and trails they take, especially in unfamiliar terrain.

 Smart scales